AtrixZockt/AceArsenalExtended-Attachments/docs/NEW_COMPAT.md

 ## Step 4 — Create the scaffold files

 `init_mod.py` writes only `mod.yml`.
-These six you create yourself.
-Copy them from an existing compat and change the marked values.
+These six you create yourself — the repo you cloned in Step 1 has one of each to copy, and the values to change are marked below.

 **`.hemtt/project.toml`**